maxjiang93/IsoOctree/README.md

 ### Executable Arguments
 --**in** *<input mesh>*
-      This string is the name of the file containing the mesh used to bulid the Euclidean Distance Transform.
+&nbsp; &nbsp; &nbsp;This string is the name of the file containing the mesh used to bulid the Euclidean Distance Transform.
 The mesh is assumed to be in the PLY format.
 --**out** *<output mesh>*
       This string is the name of the file to which the extracted isosurface will be written.
 The mesh will be written in the PLY format.
 --**maxDepth** <*octree depth*>